-For 2005, 2006, and 2007, Maryland modified the existing process for appealing AYP and School Improvement status decisions based on the data for each of these years.
+For 2005 through 2009, Maryland modified the existing process for appealing AYP and School Improvement status decisions based on the data for each of these years.
 The process considered the impact the planned modified assessment would have had on AYP and School Improvement status if a modified assessment had been administered.
 School systems could appeal the status for an individual school if that school did not achieve AYP in special education subgroups only.
-The process allows such appeals on the basis of the performance of special education students only and only when the student's IEP indicates the student could have achieved a proficient score on a modified assessment.
-Supporting documentation must be provided by the school's IEP team.
-In 2007-2008, the Mod-MSA will be given, making such appeals unnecessary.
+The process allowed such appeals on the basis of the performance of special education students only and only when the student's IEP indicates the student could have achieved a proficient score on a modified assessment.
+Supporting documentation was required from the school's IEP team.
+In Spring 2008, the modified assessments were given for the first time to high school students.
+Students in grades 3-5 took the modified assessments for the first time in 2010.
+All eligible students were able to take the modified assessments in the 2009-2010 school year and the appeal process was discontinued.